Deco&Design

 photo source: icollector.com

-His pieces are the embodiment of what we now call Scandinavian design.
-In fact, it's what gave birth to this style.
-The tables don't take up the centre of the room, and if needed they can be simply and sometimes surprisingly extended.
+His pieces are the embodiment of what we today call Scandinavian design.
+In fact, they're the originators of the style.
+The tables don't occupy the center of the room, and if needed they can be simply and sometimes surprisingly extended.

 Danish designer